 If both the igniter and thermostat are working, the problem could be a mouse-eaten wire or a loose connection.
 You'll probably be able to see this, but if it isn't obvious, be sure to turn off the gas before you start searching for it.

 The safety valve in the gas control housing can sometimes malfunction.
 This doesn't happen very often, but if it does, gas won't flow to the burner.
-Don't attempt to repair this yourself; you need a licensed gas pro to do it.
+Do not attempt to repair this yourself; you need a qualified service pro to do it.

 Electric Oven Won't Turn On But Burners Work